This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 When your adrenals become exhausted, this can also disrupt other hormones in your body, including progesterone, which can cause infertility and lower levels of DHEA, a hormone that’s tied to longevity and maintaining a strong body.

-3. Combats Stress and Anxiety
+3. Combats stress and anxiety

-One of the most well-known ashwagandha benefits is its ability to work as a natural remedy for anxiety.
+One of the most well-known ashwagandha benefits is its ability to work as a potential natural remedy for anxiety.
 In a 2009 study published in PLOS One, ashwagandha proved to be comparable to common pharmaceutical drugs lorazepam and imipramine but without the adverse effects.

 In the 12-week, controlled study, 75 participants with anxiety were divided into two groups, one that received naturopathic care and another that received standardized psychotherapy intervention.
 The naturopathic care group received dietary counseling, deep breathing relaxation techniques, a standard multivitamin and 300 milligrams of ashwagandha twice daily.